Hamunii/TestingLib/README.md

 Teleports you to the location specified in the test level.

 `SpawnEnemyInFrontOfSelf(string enemyName)`
 Will find the enemy by name, and spawn it.
+If name is invalid, prints all valid enemy names to console.

 `GiveItemToSelf(string itemName)`
-Give an item to yourself.
+Will find item by name, and give it to your inventory.
+If name is invalid, prints all valid item names to console.

 ### TestingLib.Lookup